drush-ops/drush/docs/dependency-injection.md

         $this->service = $service;
     }
 ```
-A class should use one or the other of these methods.
-The code that is responsible for providing the dependencies a class need is usually an object called the dependency injection container.
+The code that is responsible for providing the dependencies a class needs is usually an object called the dependency injection container.

 create() method
 ------------------